phpgears/event-async/README.md

 It's easy to create your own serializer if this two does not fit your needs, for example by using [JMS serializer](https://github.com/schmittjoh/serializer), simply by implementing `Gears\Event\Async\Serializer\EventSerializer` interface

 _This are helping classes that your custom implementation of `EventQueue` might not need_

+### Distributed systems

+On distributed systems, such as micro-service systems, events can be dequeued on a completely different part of the system, this part should of course know about events triggered and their contents but could eventually not have access to the event class itself

+For example in the context of Domain Events on DDD a bounded context could react to events triggered by another completely different bounded context and of course won't be able to deserialize the original event as it is located on another domain

+This can be solved in one of two ways, transform messages coming out from the message queue before handing them to the event serializer, or better by creating a custom `Gears\Event\Async\Serializer\EventSerializer` encapsulating this transformation

+_Transformation can be as simple as changing event class to be reconstituted_

 ## Contributing